AhmedFawzi98/Dishes-Minimal-Apis-Demo-Project/README.md

 - No filtering, sorting, or pagination
 - No Unit of Work or transactional handling — just a basic repository
 - No external mapping library (e.g., AutoMapper) — repositories handle mapping to DTOs for simplicity

 ---

+## 🗄 Background Service for Database Seeding
+On startup, a hosted service seeds the database with initial data for demonstration purposes.

+---